 ***** Booting Zephyr OS v1.14.0 ***** Hello World! lpcxpresso55s69_cpu0

-# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world mkdir build & cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=lpcxpresso55s69_cpu0 .. # Now run ninja on the generated build system: ninja debug
+# From the root of the zephyr repository # Use cmake to configure a Ninja-based buildsystem: cmake -B build -GNinja -DBOARD=lpcxpresso55s69_cpu0 samples/hello_world # Now run ninja on the generated build system: ninja -C build debug